Tirupati Ganga Jatara: Day 3: Thoti Vesham

-Day 4: Sunnapu Gandalu

-On the sixth day of the festival, devotees smear their body with white color paste and applies dots with charcoal.
-And carries a pot (Veyyi kalla Dutta) on their head.

-Day 5: Dora Vesham
+Day 4: Dora vesham

 On this day devotees used to smear their body with sandal paste (Chandanam) and wears a garland made out of neem leaves and lemons.

-Day 6: Mathangi Vesham
+Day 5: Mathangi Vesham

 Gangamma who killed Palegadu in Dhora Vesham, consoled Chieftain's wife in Mathangi Vesham.

+Day 6: Sunnapu kundalu

+On the sixth day of the festival, the devotees anoint their body with white paste and apply dots with charcoal.
+And carries a pot (Veyyi kalla Dutta) on their head.
+Upon reaching the temple the devotees goes around the temple three times carrying the pot on their head.
+Leaves the pot there in the temple after the 3rd round and go for the goddess Darshan.

 Day 7: Gangamma Jatara

 The last day of the festival is celebrated as Ganga Jatara.
 During this day, all Gangamma temples in Tirupati are flocked with lakhs of devotees.
-People used to visit temple and offer "pongallu" and/or Sarees to Gangamma.
+People used to visit the temple and offer "pongallu" and/or Sarees to Gangamma.
 Few Devotees used to have darshan of Gangamma by wearing "Sapparalu" (A special gopuram like object made of bamboo) along with "Dappu Vaidyam" (A musical instrument).
 "Ragi Ambali" is served to the devotees visiting temples all over the city.

-After the midnight, a clay idol of Gangamma (Viswaroopam) is installed in front of the Temple.
+After midnight, a clay idol of Gangamma (Viswaroopam) is installed in front of the Temple.
 A guy will dress up like "Perantallu" and will remove the chempa (cheek) of viswaroopam which is referred to as "Chempa Tholagimpu".
-The clay is later distributed to the Devotees which is believed to have curing powers.
+The clay is later distributed to the Devotees who are believed to have curing powers.
 By this event the entire seven-day Jatara will come to an end.